bitcoinerlab/VaultShowcase/README.md

 ## VaultShowcase

-A React Native application built with Expo showcasing the Time-Locked Vault using the tech stack provided by @bitcoinerlab.
+A React Native application built with Expo showcasing a Time-Lock Vault using the tech stack provided by @bitcoinerlab.

 ### Prerequisites